 Symptoms of Choking

-2. Blue-tinged skin: A bluish color around your lips or fingertips indicates a lack of oxygen.
+- Blue-tinged skin: A bluish color around the lips or fingertips signals a dangerous lack of oxygen.

-If you notice any of these symptoms, don’t hesitate to call for assistance.
-Your safety and the safety of your baby are paramount.
+If you notice any of these signs, call for assistance without delay.
+Your safety and your baby’s safety are the priority.

 Symptoms of Gagging